ThinkDataEd/curriculum/docs/unit1/lesson6.md

 ###<p style="background: black; color: white; text-align: center;">**Homework**</p>
-Ask students to examine the data in their *Food Habits Data Collection* handout ([LMR_U1_L6_B](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 1_v_6.0/LMR_U1_L6_B.pdf)) and to generate three statistical investigative questions (summary, comparison, association) that they think can be answered by the Food Habits data.
+Ask students to examine the data in their *Food Habits Data Collection* handout ([LMR_U1_L6_B](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 1_v_6.0/LMR_U1_L6_B.pdf)) and to generate three statistical questions (summary, comparison, association) that they think can be answered by the Food Habits data.

 Students may bring their mobile devices to the next class for data collection purposes.